teads/scala-bootstrap/README.md

 # scala-bootstrap

 This project is the support for the exercices.
-It can be run both in the command line and in an IDE.
+It can be run both in the command line and in an IDE, but we do not recommend usage of the command line as long as you're not familiar with Scala/SBT.
 We recommend installing IntelliJ, but you can still use Scala-Eclipse IDE.

 ## Install